A Missed Chance for Royalty

-With a grin, Meram gestured to the jar of crystallized honey on bread sticks.
+With a grin, Meram gestured to the jar of crystallized honey sticks.
 “Two of those?”

 “Oh, sorry!”
 Halis grabbed a piece of waxed paper and pulled out two of the sticks.
 She used her thumb to fold the paper before setting it down on a wooden plate.
 The toasted bun slid onto the plate next to the sticks.
 Taking a deep breath to enjoy the sweet smell of sugar, she handed the plate over.
 “Here you go.”

 “You have a good…” Halis’s voice trailed off.
-Meram was already walking away.
+Meram was already walking away into the milling crowds.

-“At least you didn’t drop the plate this time,” Halis’s mother stepped up with a metal tin with more sausages for the grill.
+“At least you didn’t drop the plate this time,” Halis’s mother stepped up with a metal tin containing more sausages for the grill.
 She smiled out into the lane ahead of them but not at anyone in specific.
 One never knew when a smile would draw in another customer.

 Halis blushed even hotter.
 “Mama.”

 “You’ve been pining after her ever since… what?
 I remember the harvest festival where you tried to give your crown to her.”

 “And now you are eighteen.
 Not much has changed.
 I’m sure if I found a crown, you’d still try to crown her.”

 Halis watched her crush walking through the crowd.
 The occasional person passing between them only gave her a brief moment of anxiety but she managed to keep track of Meram by stepping to the side.

 Meram was alone, that year.
 Her husband had died over a year ago when plague had swept through town.
 Ever since, there were more than a few men circling the beautiful woman.
 Halis didn’t dare speak up with them bothering her.